R35007/create-app-vscode-extension/README.md

   suffix?: string; // set suffix of the field value.
-Ex: "prefix":"\"". checkedValue?: string | boolean; // used only for field type checkbox. unCheckedValue?: string | boolean; // used only for field type checkbox. value?: string | boolean; // The prefix and suffix will be added to the value.
+Ex: "prefix":"\"". checkedValue?: string | boolean; // used only for field type checkbox. unCheckedValue?: string | boolean; // used only for field type checkbox. checkedLabel?: string; // used only for field type checkbox. unCheckedLabel?: string; // used only for field type checkbox. value?: string | boolean; // The prefix and suffix will be added to the value.
 Ex: --template="value". placeholder?: string;
   description?: string;